comboshreddies/kubectl-line/README.md

 ``` bash
 kubectl _ get ns
 ```
-or just
+or simpler
 ``` bash
 _ get ns
 ```

-While you could link kubectl to _ , this plugin provide ability to execute with pipe sequence and few more features.
+I use this plugin as a direct kubectl extension wrapper.

-I use this plugin as direct kubectl extension wrapper.
+This tool should act as kubectl, respecting plugins, while extending it for few more commands and ability to run in piped sequence.

 # Why ?